marcalexiei/fastify-type-provider-zod/README.md

 ~~If this changes, I'm more than willing to merge the changes here back to the upstream repo.~~

 As of 2025-08-31, no communication have come from the original repo maintainer.
-Also some merged PRs (e.g.: [205](https://github.com/turkerdev/fastify-type-provider-zod/pull/205)) make the fork implementation incompatible with this repo.
+Also some merged PRs (e.g.: [205](https://github.com/turkerdev/fastify-type-provider-zod/pull/205)) make the upstream repository incompatible with this repo.

 <details>